If you’re a general contractor, you must complete CPD to keep your licence in good standing.

 Continuing Professional Development: A Guide for Licensed Residential Builders in British Columbia

 The CPD guide explains every stage of your annual CPD requirements, from choosing your nominee and acceptable types of training to keeping records and reporting your CPD.
+Please note we are in the process of updating the guide to reflect the CPD program changes that were announced on March 6, 2019.
+The updated guide will be available for download on July 1, 2019.

 You can also download each chapter of the CPD Guide: